Gaelic games: Gaelic handball

 Gaelic handball is a game in which two players use their hands to return a ball against a wall.
 The game is similar to American handball.
 There are four codes of handball: Softball (also known as '60x30' or 'big alley' due to the playing court dimensions), 4-Wall (also known as '40x20' or 'small alley'), 1-Wall and Hardball (can also be known as '60x30'; played in the same court as Softball).
 1-Wall handball is the most popular international version of handball, played in over 30 countries.
 The sport's governing body, GAA Handball, oversees and promotes the game in Ireland.

 Rounders

-Rounders is a bat-and-ball game which is played in Ireland; a similar version is played in the UK.
+Rounders is a bat-and-ball game which is played in Ireland; a similar version is played in Britain.
 Rounders is organised by a subdivision of the GAA known as the Rounders Council of Ireland.
 It is similar to the American game softball.

 Other Gaelic games

 Other Gaelic games such as Gaelic athletics have nearly or completely died out.
-When founded the GAA organised a number of Gaelic athletics competitions but passed the responsibility to the National Athletic and Cycling Association in 1922.
+When founded, the GAA organised a number of Gaelic athletics competitions but passed the responsibility to the National Athletic and Cycling Association in 1922.
 Tailteann Games with Gaelic athletics were held until 1932.